Acoustic Guitar Neck Re-Sets

 hollow pin (I use an inflation needle) is mounted.
 Once the cooker is heated

 and shooting steam out the needle, the needle is inserted into the hole you

 have drilled in the 15th fret slot.
 Just how much steam and how long the

 needle is left in the guitar is variable.
 Too much moisture in the neck

 joint for too long will expand the wood and lock the neck in.
-Too little
+Too much steam can destroy the

 and the glue will not soften.
 Each case is different, but only as much exposure

 to the heat and moisture as is necessary is the ideal.